Samsung C&T's biggest shareholder says undecided on Cheil takeover offer

+BRIEF-Thomas Cook (India) says Travel Corp enter JV agreement with Der Touristik Group

+* Says travel corporation entered into joint venture agreement with Der Touristik Group

-SEOUL Samsung C&T Corp's 000830.KS biggest shareholder, South Korea's National Pension Service, said it has not yet decided its position on a proposed $8 billion takeover of Samsung C&T by Cheil Industries Inc (028260.KS).
+SEOUL, June 4 Samsung C&T Corp's biggest shareholder, South Korea's National Pension Service, said it has not yet decided its position on a proposed $8 billion takeover of Samsung C&T by Cheil Industries Inc .

 U.S.-based hedge fund Elliott said on Thursday it has bought a 7.1 percent stake in Samsung C&T and was opposed to the all-stock takeover offer - a takeover that is seen as a key piece of the Samsung Group's restructuring efforts.